 How to make these vegan and gluten-free lemon muffins

-Preheat the oven for 180℃.
+Preheat the oven to 180℃.
 Let’s make our vegan buttermilk mixture first.
 Mix the almond milk, apple cider vinegar and lemon juice and set aside to curdle a little.

 In a large bowl, mix the rice flour, sugar, cornflour, baking powder, baking soda, and salt with a whisk.
 Add the almond milk buttermilk mixture and vegetable oil and mix until smooth with a whisk.
 Usually I recommend mixing with a large wooden spoon or spatula, but because rice flour doesn’t contain gluten, you can use a whisk for mixing the batter for this recipe.